 ‘Jean England Neubauer’s family has influenced Southwestern cuisine with their Santa Cruz Chili & Spice Co. seasonings for more than 75 years and no Arizona kitchen worth its salt would be without a supply of their chili powder.
 I don’t think you can even create the flavors of the region without them.’ says Chef Janos Wilder.

 The Neubauer family’s impact extends beyond the dining room table and deep into local history.
-The Neubauer family tree runs deep, from her 3X great-grandfather who designed the saddles used by Union soldiers in the Civil War, to the great-aunt who studied painting with a young Diego Rivera, to the great-grandfather who, while mayor of Nogales, lobbied to have a new US battleship named for the state of Arizona
+The Neubauer family tree runs deep, from Jean’s 3X great-grandfather who designed the saddles used by Union soldiers in the Civil War, to her great-aunt who studied painting with a young Diego Rivera, to her great-grandfather who, while Mayor of Nogales, lobbied to have a new US battleship named for the state of Arizona.

 — Helene Woodhams Arizona Daily Star Sept 1, 2019

-My mother said she has crossed paths with Jean Neubauer at some local social events in the past and said Jean is a really nice lady, but my mom didn’t know her well enough to set up an interview.
+My mother said she has crossed paths with Jean Neubauer at some local Tucson social events in the past and told me Jean is a really nice lady, but my mom didn’t know her well enough to set up an interview.

 The day after thanksgiving on 11.28.24 our family packed the car including our chihuahua, Uno, and decided to visit Tumacacori and the Santa Cruz Chili & Spice Co.
-Upon arrival you get whiffs of the beautiful scents from the parking lot but as you enter is when you really get hit with the wonderful aromas.
+Upon arrival you receive whiffs of the beautiful scents from the parking lot but as you enter the building you really get hit with the wonderful aromas.
 The scented experience is blissful.
 I’ve always loved the scent of fresh ground coffee and spices.
 This place is next level.

-I ended up buying 12 sauces (there are 2 more flavors than pictured; Picante & BBQ Chili) as work gifts and a bunch of bags of various dry rubs for my home.
+I ended up buying 12 sauces (there are 2 more flavors than pictured; Picante & BBQ Chili) as work gifts and also a bunch of bags of various dry rubs for my home.
 Unfortunately 1 bottle of green salsa broke somehow on the way to work, but the Dude of Food will be back and looks forward to his return.

 Have you ever heard of a Turkey Devonshire sandwich?
 Well I hadn’t until Christmas 2024 when I found myself looking for a recipe for Turkey ala King and discovered the Devonshire sandwich recipe.
 The photos looked good and hearty and the sauce reminded me kind of eggs benedict, which I love.